I am a computer science PhD student at the University of California, Berkeley.

 I was also the GSI (i.e., Teaching Assistant) for the Deep Learning class in Fall 2016.

-UC Berkeley also has an oral preliminary exam requirement for PhD students.
+At the time I took it, UC Berkeley had an oral preliminary exam requirement for PhD students.
 Here's the transcript of my prelims.
+Nowadays, it seems like there's a written exam, since the number of AI PhD students has skyrocketed.

 - (Review) CS 267, Applications of Parallel Computing